jmguazzo/pg_empty/README.md

 pg_empty
 ========

-Empty Visual Studio 2013 project/solution for developping extensions.
+Empty Visual Studio 2013 project/solution for developping PostgreSQL extensions.

 This project has all configurations ready for 32bits and 64bits build.